Yonathan-T/Simple-task-tracker-cli/README.md

 # 📋 Task Tracker CLI

 A Simple command-line interface (CLI) for managing tasks, built with JavaScript and Node.js.
-It connects to a Laravel API hosted on Render, using a PostgreSQL database to store tasks persistently.
+It connects to a Laravel API hosted on Render, using a PostgreSQL database to store tasks.
 Features include adding, listing, completing, and deleting tasks with colorful output and loading animations.

 ## ✨ Features

 - Create and manage tasks with simple commands
 - Mark tasks as completed with visual feedback
 - Delete tasks with confirmation prompts
+- View only completed or only pending tasks
 - Persistent user sessions across sessions
 - Beautiful colored output and progress indicators
 - Automatic user registration and session management